McDonald's customers shrug off higher menu prices as revenue jumps - KTVZ

 Sales at McDonald’s US restaurants open at least 13 months jumped 3.7% in the second quarter, the company said Tuesday.

-That growth was driven by higher menu prices and “value offerings” on its regular menu and through its app, according to McDonald’s.
+That growth was driven by higher menu prices and “value offerings” on its regular menu as well as through its app, according to McDonald’s.

-Restaurant chains have been raising menu prices as inflation soars, both because their own costs are rising and because they see that customers are not shying away from paying more, at least not yet.
+Restaurant chains have been raising their menu prices as inflation soars, both because their own costs are rising and they see that customers are not shying away from paying more.
+But consumers could push back eventually, so McDonald’s is taking baby steps.

-To take the edge off higher prices, restaurants have been highlighting value — anything from more food for your buck to an experience that makes the price feel worth it.
+“We’re taking smaller, more frequent price increases because it gives us the flexibility to be able to see how consumers are reacting and then adjust if or when necessary,” said CFO Kevin Ozan during an analyst call Tuesday.

+“Even though we’re pushing through pricing, the consumer is tolerating it well,” CEO Chris Kempczinski noted.
+That’s in part because McDonald’s has lots of lower-cost value options.
+“We’re still doing very well from a value score standpoint,” he said.

 And McDonald’s has had success with its celebrity meals platform, which allows customers to order favorite items of musicians and other stars they admire.